-A cataract is the clouding or opacification of the lens inside the eye.
-It lies behind the coloured part of the eye (iris).
-In a normal eye, this lens is clear.
-It helps focus light rays on to the back of the eye (the retina), which sends messages to the brain allowing us to see.
+A cataract is the clouding or opacification of the lens inside the eye that lies behind the iris.
+In a normal eye, this lens is clear and focuses light rays on to the back of the eye where messages are sent from the retina to our brains to allow us to see.

 When a cataract develops, this lens becomes cloudy and prevents the light rays from passing on to the retina, leaving the image received by the retina dull and fuzzy.

 Cataract surgery removes this opacification to improve blurry vision.

 Cataracts form slowly and most people experience this as a gradual blurring of vision.
 Though cataracts develop later in adult life, some types of eye conditions can be caused by injury, steroids and diseases like diabetes as well.

 Babies can also be born with congenital cataracts, which are usually caused by infections the mother suffered during pregnancy.

 Most commonly, cataracts begin to develop after the age of 40 in one or both of the eyes.
 The condition, however, cannot spread from one eye to another and is not caused by the overuse of eyes either.

 Currently, effective preventative measures for cataracts are unknown but some doctors suggest adopting a healthy diet, quitting smoking and drinking less.
 Regular eye tests for early detection are also recommended.

 Cataracts have to be removed when they begin to interfere with daily activities and surgery is the only effective way to remove them.
 Before cataract surgery at Somerset Eye, a nurse (assistant) or doctor will measure the affected eye to decide the strength of the intraocular lens.
 This intraocular lens replaces the natural lens of the eye and will help improve vision.
 Though Somerset Eye cannot guarantee that the chosen lens will be the perfect match, it will be very close to the natural lens.